 - Sustainable Communities: local and regional food systems, social capital, social networks

-- Conduct research with farmers and food buyers/entrepreneurs to document ways they are navigating and creating the food system’s emerging and shifting terrain – the opportunities and challenges they encounter, the decisions and innovations they employ in the context of shifting opportunities and constraints.
+- Continue long-term research with farmer, buyer, and decision-maker participants established in the first three year cycle.
+With farmers and buyers in particular we want to continue to document ways they are navigating and creating this emerging and shifting terrain - the opportunities and challenges they encounter, the decisions and innovations they employ in the context of shifting opportunities and constraints.

-- Conduct a full analysis of the 2012 Census of Agriculture data for Western North Carolina (in comparison to 1997, 2002, and 2007 data) – focus on indicators related to tobacco production and sales, fruit and vegetable production, and direct to consumer sales
+- Conduct a full analysis of the 2012 Census of Agriculture data for Western North Carolina (in comparison to 2002 and 2007 data)

 - Collate and analyze data from ASAP’s Growing Minds farm to school work, which uses place-based food and farm education and experience to create environments in schools that model healthy eating behaviors to kids, teachers, and staff.

-- Conduct reviews of emerging literature relevant to local food system development.
+- Continue to conduct reviews of emerging literature relevant to local food system development.
 Focus key areas of literature review on social movement theory (e.g., stages of development, coalescence, collapse, lessons from other social movements), the sociology and psychology of changing individuals’ perceptions and practices, the true “cost” of food, social capital measures, and the concern-action gap.